Huang-lab/oppti/README.md

 proteins (rows) and the first 4 samples (columns)

 In this toy example, marker5 has a (somewhat) elevated outlier score in sample3, suggesting a protruding expression in the disease state of sample3 relative to a normal state (i.e., the consensus co-expression network inferred for marker5).
-In contrast, a negative sign in the outlier score indicates a negative dysregulation event, i.e., relatively "lower" protein expression is expected in the observed disease state compared to the normal state.
+In contrast, a negative sign in the outlier score indicates a negative dysregulation event, i.e., relatively “lower” protein expression is expected in the observed disease state compared to the normal state.
 The landscape of these aberrant expressions analyzed for a cohort of individuals may serve for the discovery of personalized actionable targets.

 The outlier scores correspond to deviations of the observed expressions from the estimated normal states.
 The estimated normals are given in the